gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 **Strengths:** unlimited condition count on every plan, engagement-based segments at every plan level, segments usable as automation triggers, segment-scoping to list or whole project.

-**Trade-offs:** one pre-built segment (unengaged contacts) versus Mailchimp's broader template library, no predictive/AI segmentation, no built-in e-commerce filters (no "purchased product X" out of the box, those need contact attributes set via API), no geolocation filtering out of the box.
+**Trade-offs:** no pre-built segment templates versus Mailchimp's broader library the closest equivalent, excluding unengaged contacts from a send, is a separate project-wide setting rather than an actual segment, no predictive/AI segmentation, no built-in e-commerce filters (no "purchased product X" out of the box, those need contact attributes set via API), no geolocation filtering out of the box.

 <Segmentation
   :is-dark="isDark"